-Unfortunately, most men are going to need to know about the prostate sometime, because this little gland is the source of three of the major men’s health problems:
+Unfortunately, most men are going to need to know about the prostate sometime, because this little gland is the source of some common health problems in men:

 - Prostate cancer, the most common major cancer in men

-- Benign enlargement of the prostate ( BPH, or benign prostatic hyperplasia), one of the most common benign tumors in men and a source of symptoms for most men as they age
+- Benign enlargement of the prostate (BPH, or benign prostatic hyperplasia), which can cause symptoms for many men as they age

 - Prostatitis, painful inflammation of the prostate, the most common cause of urinary tract infections in men